Contracting in NZ

 Independent contractors are significant players in the job market - in particular, the technology industry.
 Our clients will come to us with a specific outcome or a one-off project they have in mind to be delivered, as post this, they won't require a permanent employee.
 They utilise our services because of our in-depth access to talent in the market and our ability to turn around highly qualified capability.

-Contract work can be rewarding but it certainly isn't for everyone.
+Being a contractor can be rewarding, but it certainly isn't for everyone.
 Here are some key things to consider before you branch out:

-Flexibility: Being a contractor means you’re your own boss.
-Enjoy excellent flexibility and tick off your own to-do list between assignments.
+Flexibility: Being a contractor means you’re essentially your own boss and can enjoy excellent flexibility and tick off your bucket list between assignments.

-Try Before You Buy: Contracting allows you to get a feel for the culture, fellow employees and the job before signing an employment agreement for a specific role or with a company.
+Try Before You Buy: Contracting allows you to get a feel for the culture, the team, and the job before signing an employment agreement and making a long-term committment to a specific role or company.

-Networking: As a contractor, you may need to regularly head into new environments and network as you start engagements.
+Networking: As a contractor, you are continually going into new environments and networking as you start engagements.
 It is a great way to meet new people, build your reputation and hear about new job opportunities.

-Constant Challenges: Contracting is excellent if you get bored quickly and need constant variety in projects and work environments.
+Constant Challenges: Contracting is excellent if you are someone who gets bored quickly and needs constant variety in projects and work environments.

-Reduced Security: Along with the contracts being typically 3 – 6 months, as a contractor, your job security is less than that of permanent employees.
-Usually, contractors are the first to have their contracts terminated during restructuring or cost-cutting measures.
+Reduced Security: Along with the contracts being typically 3 – 6 months, as a contractor, your job security is less than that of a permanent staff member.
+Usually contractors are the first to go within a restructure or where any cost-cutting measures are applied.

 Potentially Irregular Income: There is the risk that the gap between contracts could be weeks.
 You will need to budget for this.

-Limited Career Training: Without access to formal workplace training programmes, you will need to plan and cover any extra costs such as certifications and development you may want to do.
-You may also need to provide your own equipment.
+Limited Career Training: Without access to formal workplace training programmes, you will need to plan and cover the costs for any certifications and development you may want to do.

 Administration: Time and energy are required to keep on top of taxes, record keeping and the potential setup of your small business.
 One of our partners, HNRY, can provide an end-to-end service to assist with this work.

-Constantly Looking: As you’re not in a permanent role, you naturally want to ensure you have work lined up post your contract end date.
+Constantly Looking: As a contractor, you naturally want to ensure you have work lined up post your contract end date.
 Searching involves time and energy and is where having a good working relationship with a recruitment agency (and of course Recruit I.T.) has its benefits.

-No Annual Leave or Sick Leave: Since you don´t have employment agreements in place - unlike permanent or full-time employees - if you aren’t working, you won’t get sick leave or holiday pay.
+No Annual Leave or Sick Leave: As a contractor, since you don´t have employment agreements in place - unlike permanent or full-time employees - if you aren’t working, you won’t get sick leave or holiday pay.

 You must register for GST if your annual turnover for the previous 12-month period has exceeded $60,000, if you expect your turnover will exceed $60,000 within the next 12 month period, or if you charge GST in your prices.
 If you’re not already registered for GST as a sole trader, you can do this through the IRD website – it only takes a couple of minutes.

-As an independent contractor, you are responsible for paying your own income tax and provisional tax in respect of the services you provide.
-The tax you pay includes but is not limited to ACC levies, GST (if applicable), and all other liabilities whatsoever.
+As an independent contractor, you are soley responsible for all taxes in respect of the services you provide.
+This includes but is not limited to ACC levies, income tax, GST (if applicable), and all other liabilities whatsoever.
 While many people choose to pay their own tax themselves (or via their accountant), there are some alternatives for those who don’t want to worry about it all.
 At Recruit I.T., we partner with HNRY, an NZ tax agency that manages the finances and income tax obligations of the self-employed and independent contractors.
 If interested, get in touch with your Recruit I.T. consultant for a discount code.

 There are various factors to consider when assessing the rate.
 However, please check out our salary guide here, or speak to your Recruit I.T.
 Consultant for guidance around the current market rate